thunderheadone/one-sdk-ios/README.md

 ### Retrieve a response for an automatically triggered Interaction request

-You can retrieve a response for a specific automatically triggered Interaction request by making your object conform to the protocol `OneInteractionResponseDelegate`.
-Your object might be an instance of `UIViewController` or any other class.
-Follow the instructions below in order to set up this functionality depending on your object’s class.
+You can retrieve a response for a specific automatically triggered Interaction request by adopting the `OneInteractionResponseDelegate` protocol.
+Follow the instructions below in order to set up this functionality depending on the object’s class.

-If your object is an instance of `UIViewController` class, perform the next steps to get a response for an automatically triggered Interaction request.

-1. Add an object, which will be receiving the response, as a parameter to a method `addInteractionResponseDelegate` as shown below:
+This functionality will not work if [automatic Interaction detection is disabled](https://github.com/thunderheadone/one-sdk-ios#disable-automatic-interaction-detection).
+For retrieving the response in sending programmatic Interactions, see [Send an Interaction request and retrieve the response](https://github.com/thunderheadone/one-sdk-ios#send-an-interaction-request-and-retrieve-the-response).

+1. Adopt the `OneInteractionResponseDelegate` protocol in the class definition:

     Swift:
     ```swift
-    One.addInteractionResponseDelegate(<your-object>)
+    class MyViewController: UIViewController, OneInteractionResponseDelegate
     ```

     Objective-C:
     ```objective-c
-    [One addInteractionResponseDelegate:<your-object>];
+    @interface MyViewController() <OneInteractionResponseDelegate>
     ```

-*Note:*
-- The SDK will weakly store your object, so you need to keep a strong reference to it somewhere.

-2. Make your object conform to the protocol `OneInteractionResponseDelegate`:
+    See example of usage [here](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/optimizing-programmatically-using-json-example/Content%20Orchestration%20Example/Content%20Orchestration%20Example/FirstViewController.swift#L15).

+2. Set the `oneInteractionPath` value to the name of the Interaction you want to retrieve the response from, and assign the delegate.

+    * For `UIViewController` classes:

+      Access the existing `oneInteractionPath` property and set its value to the name of the Interaction in `viewDidLoad`.

       Swift:
       ```swift
-    class MyViewController: UIViewController, OneInteractionResponseDelegate
+      override func viewDidLoad() {
+        super.viewDidLoad()
+        self.oneInteractionPath = "/InteractionPath"
+        One.addInteractionResponseDelegate(self)
+      }
       ```

       Objective-C:
       ```objective-c
-    @interface MyViewController() <OneInteractionResponseDelegate>
+      - (void)viewDidLoad {
+        [super viewDidLoad];
+        self.oneInteractionPath = @"/InteractionPath";
+        [One addInteractionResponseDelegate:self];
+      }
       ```

-3. If the automatic Interaction detection is switched off, set a value to oneInteractionPath property of your object:
+    * For custom classes:

+      Declare the required `oneInteractionPath` string property and set its value to the name of the Interaction.

       Swift:
       ```swift
-    self.oneInteractionPath = "/InteractionPath";
+      class YourObject: YourObjectClass, OneInteractionResponseDelegate {
+        var oneInteractionPath: String! = "/InteractionPath"
+        ...

+        func configureOneInteractionResponseDelegate() {
+            One.addInteractionResponseDelegate(self)
+        }
+      }
       ```

       Objective-C:
       ```objective-c
+      @implementation YourObjectClass

+      - (void)configureOneInteractionResponseDelegate {
         self.oneInteractionPath = @"/InteractionPath";
+        [One addInteractionResponseDelegate:self];
+      }
       ```

+      See example of usage [here](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/optimizing-programmatically-using-json-example/Content%20Orchestration%20Example/Content%20Orchestration%20Example/FirstViewController.swift#L37).

+      *Note:*
+      - The SDK will weakly store your object, so you need to keep a strong reference to it somewhere.

-4. Implement a protocol’s required method as shown below:
+4. Implement the protocol’s required method:

     Swift:
     ```swift
-    func interaction(interactionPath: String!, didReceiveResponse response: [NSObject : AnyObject]!) {
+    func interaction(_ interactionPath: String!, didReceiveResponse response: [AnyHashable : Any]!) {
         if (response != nil) {
             // Work with the response.
             /* Pass on the response to Thunderhead SDK.
 This method returns the response to the SDK to process - attaching any capture, track or optimize instructions to the Interaction. */